alcarazzam/pyscience/README.md

 - New pyscience.math functions
 - Add better cursor support and sessions with the ``prompt_toolkit`` library.
 Now it is a dependency.
+- Add support to decimal numbers in the interpreter

 #### Changed
 - Create branches for development.
 Version 0.3 is located in the ``v0.3``